 The USRF provides an award of $4,000 to support the student’s research-related expenditures, which may include living expenses, travel, materials and equipment.
 Faculty mentors also receive a stipend of $500.
 These funds can be used to support activities directly related to this research project (e.g., supporting travel, equipment, supplies, etc.)

 Student applicants must be full-time undergraduate students at GW who are majoring in psychology.
 Note: Recipients must be enrolled at GW throughout the tenure of the award.
-Faculty mentors must be tenured or tenure-track faculty in the Department of Psychology.
+Faculty mentors must be tenured or tenure-track faculty in the Department of Psychological and Brain Sciences.